wilsonmar/Selenium/selenium_install.md

 Finished processing dependencies for selenium
 ```

-To install, open another terminal to invoke:
+To install, open another terminal to invoke a Firefox browser with Selenium IDE:

 ```
 python
 from selenium import webdriver driver = webdriver.Firefox()
 ```

-A Firefox window should open.

 This should load a URL: